THE EBELL CLUB OF ANAHEIM

 Mrs. Harry Dyer began our club by inviting nine women to meet at the H. A. Johnson home on east Broadway where the Ebell Society was organized on November 23, 1907.
 In her words--"Undaunted by lack of parliamentary formalities or courtesies required to give our club the dignity and perfection we aimed for, we possessed something which could push aside any block in our path.
 That something was enthusiasm, courage, and most unusual, cooperation."

 The Constitution and Bylaws were adopted January 18, 1908.
 The Society met the first Saturday of each month except in December and August.
 Dues were one dollar and the membership fee was one dollar.
-There motto is the one we use today, one hundred years later.
+Their motto is the one we use today, more than 100 years later.

-The Ebell Society joined the State Federation November 8, 1908, and on January 17, 1922 became an incorporated club, the Ebell Club of Anaheim.
+The Ebell Society joined the State Federation on November 8, 1908, and on January 17, 1922, became an incorporated club, The Ebell Club of Anaheim.

 The members dreamed of a clubhouse in 1911-1912, a dream realized 25 years later.
-For 70 years the clubhouse has been a center of culture and the arts.
+For over 80 years the clubhouse has been a center of culture and the arts.

 Ebell became a member of the National Federation of Women's Clubs under Mrs. Nellie Terry in 1923-24.